Entrepreneurship & Innovation

 MGMT-333 New Ventures: Start-Up to Exit

 This course will focus on multiple aspects of new venture start-up, growth and exit to include; the start-up process, the various business models, the legal foundations of a business, business operations, financial management, organizational growth and exit strategies.
 This course will use a variety of case studies to emphasize real world examples and lead students through core elements of the business plan.
-Pre-requisite: MGMT-230.
+Pre-requisite: MGMT-230 or Management major.
 4 SH.

 MGMT-350 International Business